 Pagebuilders are lots of fun.
 Lots of power and freedom.
 Any beginner feels like they can do anything they want with a pagebuilder.
 No longer are beginners frustrated by not understanding code and having to pull out their hair to make tiny changes on their site.
 They are also pretty much your only resource if you don’t know how to code.

-One of the greatest benefits of pagebuilders is not so much to completely design your whole site from scratch but to edit another finished theme to suit your tastes.
+One of the greatest benefits of pagebuilders is not so much to completely design your whole site from scratch but to customer another finished theme to suit your tastes—all without having to code.
 Sometimes, a finish theme is ALMOST there, or maybe all you needed was a custom sales page design where you can tweak certain elements.
 Pagebuilders are great for recycling designs.

 Can pagebuilders be improved?